timhagel/MeloTTS-Docker-API-Server/README.md

 - EN_INDIA - Indian english accent
 - EN-AU - Australian english accent
 - EN-Default - Default english accent
 - **Notice!** Currently only english accents are working, and other accents are returning an error.
-This dose not mean that other language do not work!
+This does not mean that other languages do not work!

 ### Run (English)